 An urban extension at Nansledan to meet the future needs of Newquay and strengthen and diversify the local economy had been earmarked by the local authority for more than 20 years.

 Most of the land at Nansledan is owned by the Duchy of Cornwall.
 In 2004 the Duchy commissioned the Prince’s Foundation for Building Community to conduct an Enquiry by Design public consultation over six months to ask local people what they wanted to see at Nansledan and to inform the masterplan.

 The Duchy then formed a consortium with three regional building companies to ensure that delivery of Nansledan is in accord with the masterplan and supporting design statement, both of which were formally endorsed by Cornwall Council in 2011.

 Detailed planning permission for the first phase of Nansledan, called Trewolek, was granted by Cornwall Council in 2012.
 This was for 126 new homes, employment space and the first part of the Newquay Strategic Route.
 This is a new road that will traverse Nansledan.
 It will ease local traffic and form a key link to the Aerohub Enterprise Zone at Cornwall Airport Newquay.

 Cornwall Council unanimously resolved to approve outline planning permission for the heart of Nansledan in 2013.
-This includes 800 new homes, a new primary school, a high street with local shops, business space, a Methodist church, recreation field, orchard, allotments, an estate yard, urban farm and a new bridge over the Chapel stream that crosses the site.
-Further detailed planning applications for other phases will follow.
+This included 800 new homes, a new primary school, a high street with local shops, business space, recreation field, orchard, allotments, and a new bridge over the Chapel stream that crosses the site.
+Further detailed planning applications for other phases have followed.

 Construction on Trewolek, the first phase of Nansledan, began in early 2014.